-Bloomin’ Algae is a Citizen Science app for reporting the presence of harmful algal blooms of blue-green algae.
-The app helps speed up public health warnings and can help teach you how to recognise the risks to you, children and animals.
+Bloomin’ Algae is a citizen science app for reporting the presence of blue-green algae, or cyanobacteria.
+The app helps speed up public health warnings about harmful algal blooms and can help teach you how to recognise the risks to you, children and animals.

-We encourage you to update the app as we have released a new version (v3.0.0) that includes several improvements.
+We encourage you to download the latest version of the app (v3.0.0) that includes several improvements.

 Image